 - Not knowing when you’ll be in that familiar environment again, the one you’ve grown comfortable and attached to

-Over the past four years, I feel like I’ve been constantly saying goodbye, and my heart was torn between two worlds.
+Over the past four years, I feel like I’ve constantly been saying goodbye, and my heart was torn between two worlds.
+Slowly, I’ve learned, travelling does not always mean goodbye, though.

-Travelling does not always mean goodbye, though.
-Over time, I have learned that it’s like putting a bookmark in a chapter of your life and getting ready for a change.
+It’s like putting a bookmark in a chapter of your life and getting ready for a change.
 Now, I’ve bought a blank diary where I make all the rules for a fresh start, and do whatever my heart desires.
-It’s safe to say, that despite all the nerves and potential downsides of travelling on a one-way ticket (with no foreseeable plans of coming home), I’m ready for the next chapter to begin!
+It’s safe to say, that despite all the nerves and potential downsides of travelling on a one-way ticket (with no foreseeable plans of coming home).